CDRH/orchid/README.md

 Lastly, we include scripts from the generated app's `app/assets/javascripts/global/` directory to run on all pages in the app.
+We use the `require_directory` directive here to only include scripts at the top of `app/assets/javascripts/global/`.
+We don't want conditional or modular `.js` files in framework subdirectories included on all pages.

 ### Stylesheet Imports
 The generated app's `application.scss` first imports a generated app-specific